awsmug/torro-forms/README.txt

 7. **Setup templates for inviting and remembering mails**

 == Changelog ==

+= 1.0.0 alpha =
+* Reworked nearly the complete code
+* Resetted version to 'alpha'

 = 1.0.0 beta 20 =
 * Questions becomes a form builder with chartable results